-A hip arthroscopy is a minimally invasive procedure that can help to diagnose and treat hip joint pain.
+NJ Spine and Ortho is proud to provide hip arthroscopy, which is a minimally invasive procedure that can help to diagnose and treat hip joint pain.
 Specifically, those who haven’t responded to conservative treatments may benefit from this procedure.

 The hip is a ball-and-socket joint.
 The “ball” is located at the top of your leg bone (or femur).
 This ball fits into the socket of your pelvis bone, also known as the acetabulum.
 Soft tissues like cartilage and ligaments keep this joint stable and promote movement.
 In addition, a thick, slippery lubricant, known as synovial fluid, cushions the bones and functions to make these movements easier.

 Hip joint pain occurs for a variety of reasons.
 As we age, wear and tear on the joint can cause the cartilage to break down, allowing our bones to rub together.
 Sometimes high-impact activities like running can hasten this process.
 Furthermore, injuries or traumas like falls can affect the structure of the hip, leading to additional pain.
 A hip arthroscopy can not only diagnose the cause of your hip pain, but it can also help to relieve it.

 During a hip arthroscopy procedure, an orthopedic surgeon inserts a tiny camera, known as an arthroscope, into the affected area.
 The camera displays pictures on a nearby screen to give the surgeon a better visualization of the hip joint and its network of surrounding tissues.